api-search/apis-io-engine/README.md

-# APIs.io API
+# APIs.io Engine API
-This is an API for the APIs.io search engine.
+This is the engine API for the APIs.io search engine.